 Bottom Line: Well-Designed Cash Wraps Can Make a Difference

 A good cash wrap will facilitate quick checkouts, returns, and inventory deliveries.
-It will encourage shoppers to buy more of your products and help your employees alert to customer needs.
-Remember that while the cash wrap supercharges your retail space, a modern POS system like the one offered by Square supercharges your entire retail operation.
-Click here to set up a free Square account.
+It can encourage shoppers to purchase more and alert your employees of customer needs.
+Remember that while the cash wrap supercharges your retail space, a modern POS system like the one offered by Lightspeed supercharges your entire retail operation.
+Try it free for 14 days.